 It does not mean, however, that all plants which are propagated by seed are sexually reproduced.
-There are some exceptions, notably the hawkweed (Hieracium sp.) and farm crops like mangosteen (Garcinia mangostana) which produce apomictic seeds.
+There are some exceptions, notably the hawkweed (Hieracium sp.) and farm crops like mangosteen (Garcinia mangostana) and lanzones (Lansium domesticum) which produce apomictic seeds.
 Apomixis is the production of seeds without sexual union.
-It also occurs in citrus, lanzones, and polyembryonic mango.
+It also occurs in citrus and polyembryonic mango.
 Propagation using apomictic seeds is considered asexual.

 Asexual propagation, also called vegetative propagation, is with the use of planting materials which are vegetative parts of any plant rather than seeds or spores which are reproductive parts.
 In most techniques, the propagule is separated first from the parent plant and treated to induce regeneration or otherwise directly planted.

 Asexual or vegetative propagation does not involve the union of the male and female gametes.
-Both meiosis and fertilization are not required in the production of propagules and new plants.
+Both meiosis and fertilization are not required in the production of planting materials and new plants.
 Plant propagation involves the use of propagating materials consisting of plant parts which develop through mitotic cell division.
 As a result, the new plants, called clones, are genotypic duplicates of the mother plants.

 With the inclusion of apomictic seeds, the following vegetative plant organs are used in natural asexual propagation: bulb and bulblet, clove, corm and cormel, tuber and tubercle, rhizome, stolon, slip, sucker, crown and plantlet.